maryam-musalam/Linux-Server-finall-project/README.md

 ## How to start with Amazon Lightsail ?

-1- you need to create an account in amazon if you don’t already have one.
+1- you need to create an account in amazon if you don’t already have one.<br>
-2- log into https://lightsail.aws.amazon.com with your account that you have created.
+2- log into https://lightsail.aws.amazon.com with your account that you have created.<br>
-3 - click on create instance button.
+3 - click on create instance button.<br>
-4- choose instance location, for me I picked Frankfurt, Zone A (eu-central-1a).
+4- choose instance location, for me I picked Frankfurt, Zone A (eu-central-1a).<br>
-5- select Linux/Unix platform.
+5- select Linux/Unix platform.<br>
-6- select OS only blueprint.
+6- select OS only blueprint.<br>
-7- select Ubuntu 16.04 LTS.
+7- select Ubuntu 16.04 LTS.<br>
-8- choose your instance plane, go with the less price for this project.
+8- choose your instance plane, go with the less price for this project.<br>
-9-identify your instance, I called it “electronic_project”.
+9-identify your instance, I called it “electronic_project”.<br>
-10- press create instance.
+10- press create instance.<br>
-11- wait seconds till your instance be ready.
+11- wait seconds till your instance be ready.<br>
-12- press the title after it turn into blue to go to your instance that you just created.
+12- press the title after it turn into blue to go to your instance that you just created.<br>
-13 - from the nav bar select networking.
+13 - from the nav bar select networking.<br>

 14- in the networking page down to firewall section add the following then save:
 A) custom - TCP - 2200